Rostock–Laage Airport: Ground transportation

+Public transport

 For all scheduled and most charter flights, a direct bus connection to Rostock Hauptbahnhof (25 km distance) is provided by the regional public transport company (Rebus).
-A special fare ("Flughafenticket") is introduced, allowing passengers to use suburban trains and street cars within the City of Rostock for one connecting trip.
+A special fare ("Flughafenticket") is introduced, allowing passengers to use suburban trains and street cars within the city of Rostock for one connecting trip.
 The same applies for one additional trip on regional busses from Rostock within the integrated fare region of Rostock.

+Road

 The motorways A19 (Rostock–Berlin) and A20 (Lübeck–Szczecin) are nearby.
 There are 4 parking areas at the airport with more than 1,000 parking spots in total.
 Several international as well as local car rental agencies are located at the airport.